Monday, May 26, 2025

 Adding a categorized VIX strategy as a foundational volatility mechanism for strategic traders can be an excellent addition to their toolkit, providing valuable insights for decision-making.
 These strategic traders seek more than raw data; they need actionable insights.
 The VIX, while widely known, is often interpreted in a binary fashion (high or low).

-The VIX categories in the above example are based on the percentile distribution of the VIX values derived from weekly closing prices for the recent one year, from May 2024 to April 2025.
+The VIX categories in the above example are based on the percentile distribution of VIX values derived from weekly closing prices over the past year, from May 2024 to April 2025.
 Percentiles are a way to divide a dataset into 100 equal parts, with each part representing a percentage of the data.
 In this case, the VIX values are divided into five categories based on percentile ranks.

 1. Very Low: VIX below the 10th percentile (12.49): This category represents the lowest 10% of VIX values in the dataset.
 VIX values in this range indicate very low market volatility and typically suggest a period of calm and stability in the market.